 Absolute path to the directory containing the OCI hook JSON configuration files.
 See Configuring Sarus for OCI hooks.
 Sarus will process the JSON files in hooksDir and generate the configuration file of the OCI bundle accordingly.
 The hooks will effectively be called by the OCI-compliant runtime specified by runcPath.

 Recommended value: /opt/sarus/<version>/etc/hooks.d

 tempDir (string, REQUIRED)

-Absolute path to the directory where Sarus will create a temporary folder to expand layers when pulling and loading images localRepositoryBaseDir (string, REQUIRED)
+Absolute path to the directory where Sarus will create temporary files and folders for various purposes, like unpacking filesystem layers when pulling and loading images.

 Recommended value: /tmp